PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

 1. Using PDM mobile app, download the assigned jobs.

     When on the **Pending Jobs** page, the app will automatically starts downloading new jobs and sync it for offline execution.
 Pull down refresh is available to manually force the app to sync the jobs from PDM.
-Each cell on this page is dedicated to an individual job (distinguisable by unique name) assigned to the logged in user.
+Each cell on this page is dedicated to an individual job (distinguishable by unique name) assigned to the logged in user.
 The cell contains information like Job name, number of device, SDA token valid date/time, and the location.

     **Note:** Make sure you have Internet access for this step to complete successfully.